 This is another thing that saved me from the worst situation possible when I got pickpocketed overseas.
 I still had some cash and cards with me even when I lost most of my belongings in the stolen wallet.

-Whenever I travel, I usually have 2 wallets with me.
+Whenever I travel, I usually have two wallets with me.
+These two wallets are pretty much on the list of my essential things to pack wherever I travel!
 One is the one I always carry everywhere with me, and the other is the wallet that I keep with all foreign currencies (also my own “travel souvenirs” since I always keep the money left from all the countries that I traveled), the “backup” cash and cards.

 By doing so, at least it gives me a couple of days to survive and think about the possible plan B that I could do to prevent worse from becoming the worst.